sage-code/eve/manual/structure.md

 * one module can have public member used in other modules;
 * member identifier names can be 30 characters long;

+### Drivers
+A _driver_ is the main application module.
+It has the role to lead the application main thread.
+When _driver_ execution is over the application give control back to the operating system.

+**notes:**

+* A _driver_ is the application entry point,
+* Any application must have one single _driver_,
+* A _driver_ can read configuration files at startup,
+* A driver can be terminated early using keywords: _halt_, or _fail_.

 ## Main module

-Any module that contains routine main() is the application main module and can lead a run-time session.
-A main module can have associated one or more configuration files.
+Module that contains routine main() is the application main module.
+Main module can have associated one or more configuration files.
 The configuration file contain parameter:value pairs used to setup: _system constants_.

 **properties**